List of Isuzu engines: Isuzu B engine

 Isuzu considered the B engine their "small" truck engine.
 Initially designed in 1969 as a 3.6-liter four cylinder or a 5.4-liter six-cylinder direct injection unit, other displacements were added later on.
 In 1980 a 3.3-liter version appeared.

 Isuzu C engine

 Isuzu's C-series engine was a mainstay for their light truck production, as well as for industrial and marine uses.
 The engine was introduced in 1959; by 1985 over 2 million units had been produced.
 It was replaced in 1985 by the larger J-series engine.

 Isuzu DL engine

 Isuzu E engine

-This family of engines started as the swirl chamber design, later modified into direct injection (4EE1), final improvement into a 16-valve direct common rail injection (4EE2).
+This family of engines started as the swirl chamber design, later modified into direct injection (4EE1), with a final improvement into a 16-valve direct common rail injection (4EE2).